 Redefining offshore pipelay and subsea construction

 Allseas has set new standards in offshore pipelay and subsea construction with decades of industry-defining engineering and installation solutions.
-Our pioneering S-lay process, enhanced through 40 years of deepwater expertise, enables fast, precise pipeline installation in all water depths.
+Our S-lay process, enhanced through 40 years of deepwater expertise, enables fast, precise pipeline installation in all water depths.

 Designed and optimised in-house, our versatile fleet of record-breaking pipelay and construction vessels exceed the limit of what is possible above and below the water surface.
 From ultra-deepwater installations and intricate tie-ins to shore pull-ins, each vessel is equipped with custom in-house automated technology to safely handle even the most challenging offshore environments.